4W4I5/Semester-5-Notes/DB/Exam Prep/DB Finals Prep.md

 # Query Optimization
 Heuristic Optimization:
-- Perform selection(σ) foremost and restrictive joins only
+- Perform selection(σ) foremost and restrictive joins only as early as possible
 	- Decreases num of records required in the query
 - Perform projection(Π) asap
 	- Decreases num of cols in the query